-Male Depictions of Avalokitesvara
+Male Depictions of Avalokiteshvara Statue

 Geographical regions that adhere to the conservative nature of Theravada Buddhist beliefs stick to the principle that compassion is considered a masculine attribute.
-As a result, depictions of Avalokitesvara in these countries are indeed male.
+As a result, depictions of Avalokiteshvara in these countries are indeed male.

-When Did Avalokitesvara Become Guanyin?
+When Did Avalokiteshvara Become Female?

 Mainly, this is because the Chinese associate compassion with the female sex rather than male.
-As a result, Avalokitesvara would become known as Guanyin and in this geographical region he would be depicted in female form.
+As a result, Avalokiteshvara would become known as Guanyin and in this geographical region he would be depicted in female form.

 Why is Guanyin Holding a Vase?